jsheppard95/MechaCar_Statistical_Analysis/README.md

 | ground_clearance | 3.546e+00                |

-Finally, we see from the multiple r-squared value of 0.71 that this linear model that this linear model will predict the mpg of MechaCar prototypes roughly 71% of the time.
+Finally, we see from the multiple r-squared value of 0.71 that this linear model will predict the mpg of MechaCar prototypes roughly 71% of the time.

 ## Summary Statistics on Suspension Coils
 Next, we generate summary statistics for the pounds per square inch (PSI) of